This was a course project where we designed an app that enables a more memorable experience.

 Using interviews and observations, we created a persona to guide our design direction.

 A journey map of Isabelle's museum visit helped us hone in on frustrating situations that might occur in the museum experience.

 Synthesizing our research allowed us to determine several design requirements.

 We moved onto imagining the interface design and decided on a pen and tablet combo.
 The pen could be used to scan bar codes associated with artwork to encourage physical engagement with the museum exhibits.
 After deciding our interface design, we diagrammed the information architecture of our product by closely referencing our design requirements.

 A diagram of the information architecture.
-We designed this directly based on user research insights and our design requirements.
+We designed this directly based on user research insights.

 Visiting a museum with a friend?
 Sometimes, it's nice to be able to explore the museum on your own for a little bit and meet up with your friends or family at certain points.
 By adding a friend to your map, you can see where your friends are in their journey and decide on exhibits to meet up in.

 Users can find the artwork that is most relevant to them in the explore page.
 If they can't find a specific piece they were looking for, they have the option to search for the piece in the search bar.
 This page is curated with artwork personalized to you based on your preferences in the onboarding process, and also takes into account what you have favorited during your journey.